grhntkgz/Earthquake-Learning-Dashboard/README.md

 ## What it does

-- Loads and stores AFAD earthquake catalog data locally
+- Loads and stores earthquake catalog data locally
 - Trains a GRU-based multi-head model on recent earthquake sequences
 - Tracks region, location, wait-time, magnitude, depth, and large-event signals
 - Shows a live dashboard for model state, recent comparisons, and forecast summaries